jeady/stat-2b/README.md

 Development
 ===========
-This library is compiled using Grunt.
+This library is compiled using Grunt and the grunt-css plugin.

+To install grunt: `npm install -g grunt`
+To install grunt-css: `npm install grunt-css@0.3.2`

 To compile sticigui.js, simply run `grunt` from this project's directory.
+Run `grunt debug` if you wish to compile a debug version of the library (without minification applied).
 You can start up a development webserver that hosts the demo files by running `python -m SimpleHTTPServer` from the project's directory, and then navigating to any of the .html files in the html/ directory.